Playing the Wrong Game: Bounding Externalities in Diverse Populations of Agents: Introduction

+While the first question is straight-forward, the second question may raise some conceptual debate.
+One may argue that since agents are acting so as to minimize their biased cost $\hat c^i$ rather than $c^i$, this is the cost we should take into account when computing the social cost or welfare.
+We justify using $\GG$ as the baseline for welfare as follows.
+First, the social cost may be the objective used by the system designer or analyst, as in our example above.
+A different analyst might care about a different goal, resulting in a different objective game $\GG$.
+Second, the social cost may be the sum of the agents' true utilities, while the agents are bounded-rational.
+For example they may be unaware of some roads~\cite{acemoglu2016informational} or the exact latency functions~\cite{tennenholtz2009learning}; they may have uncertainty regarding actual congestion~\cite{vasserman2015implementing} or the overall amount of other agents~\cite{ashlagi2009two}; and may assign wrong probabilities to rare outcomes~\cite{hertwig2004decisions}.
-Congestion games are a good testbed for such ideas.
-First, they have very convenient theoretical properties, such as the existence of a potential function and the uniqueness of equilibrium (up to identical utilities, in nonatomic games).
-Second, equilibrium inefficiency and in particular the Price of anarchy is very well understood.
-Third, several cognitive and behavioral biases have already been suggested and studied in the context of congestion games (see Related Work).

-Our starting point in this paper is the smoothness framework in nonatomic congestion games in the Wardrop~\shortcite{wardrop1952road} model.
-The smoothness framework connects a particular property of the edge cost functions (say, $(1,\frac14)$-smoothness of affine functions), with a tight upper bound on the price of anarchy (PoA), this bound also being independent of the network topology~\cite{roughgarden2003price}.\footnote{While historically the results of Roughgarden~\shortcite{roughgarden2003price} preceded the introduction of smoothness in games, today the all of these results are commonly interpreted under the smoothness framework, see Roughgarden~\shortcite{R09}.}
+\newpar{Smoothness in routing games} Nonatomic routing games in the Wardrop model~\cite{wardrop1952road} are a good testbed for the questions above: they have very convenient theoretical properties, such as the uniqueness of equilibrium (up to identical utilities); equilibrium inefficiency and in particular the PoA is very well understood; and several biases have already been suggested and studied in the context of routing games (see Related Work).
+The \emph{smoothness method} allows to leverage a property of the edge cost functions to obtain a tight upper bound on the Price of Anarchy that is independent of the network topology: if all cost functions are $(\lambda,\mu)$-smooth for some parameters $\lambda,\mu$, then the PoA is bounded by $\frac{\lambda}{1-\mu}$~\cite{roughgarden2003price,correa2008geometric,R09}.
+Thus the smoothness of cost functions lets us \emph{abstract away} the details of the game and prove PoA bounds on large classes of games.

-Smoothness for modified costs has also been considered; e.g. by Bonifaci et al.~\shortcite{bonifaci2011efficiency} in the context of tolls that can also be viewed as a perturbation on utilities.
-The definition of smoothness naturally extends to account for bias, and the modified definition (which contains both the real cost $c$ and the biased cost $\hat c$) guarantees a ``biased'' price of anarchy (BPoA) bound in a similar manner to standard smoothness PoA analysis.
-Moreover, it is easy to see that while \cite{bonifaci2011efficiency} considered a particular modified cost function, the same biased-smoothness approach works for any combination of $c$ and $\hat c$.
-BPoA bounds have been similarly attained via smoothness for finite games with altruistic players~\cite{chen2011robust}. \rmr{ \cite{caragiannis2010impact} studied altruism w/o smoothness}

-Thus the PoA is not only robust to the network topology and to different notions of equilibrium~\cite{R09}, but also to players that are not playing exactly by the game specification.
-This observation brings about two important challenges: First, it is unlikely that all of the participants in a game have exactly the same bias (see example on risk-aversion).
-Thus we want to combine smoothness results of several different types to attain a single (biased) PoA bound.
-Second, can we find broad classes of games and behavioral biases for which smoothness applies?